What is middleware?

 Middleware programs come in on-premises software and cloud services; they can be used independently or together, depending on the use case.
 While cloud providers bundle middleware into cloud services suites -- such as middleware as a service (MWaaS) or integration platform as a service (iPaaS) -- many businesses may choose independent middleware products that fit their specific needs.

-Some vendors that offer middleware include:
+Some vendors that offer middleware include the following:

 - IBM with IBM Worklight, which is used for developing cross-platform mobile applications.